 Wide area network (WAN) managers are replacing certain expensive private circuits with broadband Internet connections in order to contain the cost of expanding WAN connectivity requirements.

-WAN managers have always accepted that the reliability, control and security offered by T1 lines and
+WAN managers have always accepted that the reliability, control and security offered by T1 lines and MPLS networks are worth paying for.
+However, as branch offices are multiplying, enterprises are more distributed than ever, and WAN connectivity is threatening to become a budget buster.

 "Sure, it'd be ideal to have every site on an MPLS connection [with an] SLA and fully-managed link, but at the end of the day, that's a tough sell," said Brent Wolfram, director of technology architecture at Lafarge North America, a building materials supplier based in Herndon, Va.
 "For a small site … it would be hard to justify the local loop costs for an extraneous $500 [per month]."